metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 - `message` (String) Message represents the message displayed when validation fails.
 The message is required if the Rule containsline breaks.
 The message must not contain line breaks.If unset, the message is 'failed rule: {Rule}'.e.g. 'must be a URL with the host matching spec.host'
 - `message_expression` (String) MessageExpression declares a CEL expression that evaluates to the validation failure message that is returned when this rule fails.Since messageExpression is used as a failure message, it must evaluate to a string.If both message and messageExpression are present on a rule, then messageExpression will be used if validationfails.
 If messageExpression results in a runtime error, the validation failure message is producedas if the messageExpression field were unset.
 If messageExpression evaluates to an empty string, a string with only spaces, or a stringthat contains line breaks, then the validation failure message will also be produced as if the messageExpression field were unset.messageExpression has access to all the same variables as the rule; the only difference is the return type.Example:'x must be less than max ('+string(self.max)+')'
 - `reason` (String) Reason provides a machine-readable validation failure reason that is returned to the caller when a request fails this validation rule.The currently supported reasons are: 'FieldValueInvalid', 'FieldValueForbidden', 'FieldValueRequired', 'FieldValueDuplicate'.If not set, default to use 'FieldValueInvalid'.All future added reasons must be accepted by clients when reading this value and unknown reasons should be treated as FieldValueInvalid.

+<a id="nestedatt--spec--variables--schema--open_apiv3_schema--x_metadata"></a>
+### Nested Schema for `spec.variables.schema.open_apiv3_schema.x_metadata`

+Optional:

+- `annotations` (Map of String) Annotations is an unstructured key value map that can be used to store andretrieve arbitrary metadata.They are not queryable.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) variables.